24 MLM Assumptions

 If yes to both, we have met both our independence assumptions!
 We have met them even if the students are clustered in classes within their schools.
 As long as we did not sample using those classes (or other clusters), we are ok as our sample of students will be representative of the school they are in.

-24.4 Number of clusters needed?
+24.3 Number of clusters needed?

-Ok, this isn’t an assumption per se, but onwards!
+Needed number of clusters is not reall an assumption per se, but onwards!

-Q: Why should you worry if the number of group is small? (referencing the recap slide)
+Q: Why should you worry if the number of group is small?

 A: With few clusters, estimation is hard just like having a small dataset with OLS.
 The variance parameters in particular are difficult.
+The standard errors can be wildly off.

 Q: When you say “at least 20” you mean for the number of j’s, right?